nicolasCDT/Metin2_Module_skeleton_maker/README.md

 * Gurgarath for his help with regex.
 * VegaS for his tools to convert py2 code to py3.
 * Mali61 for having complete C++ functions list.
+* Arves100 to have corrected something forgotten in the code.

 ## License